North African Internet Governance Forum (NAIGF)

 Article (12): Selection of the NAIGF MAG New Members

-With Full consideration for the Article (3) of this Charter, the selection of the new MAG Members shall be done as follows:
+With Full consideration of Article (3) of this Charter, the selection of the new MAG Members shall be done as follows:

-· With Consideration for Article (10) of this charter.
-The number of new members (N) must be such as the whole number of the new MAG members be between 14 and 21 with the most diversity as described in Article (6) of this Charter, and with no more than 3 members per country.
+· With Consideration of Article (10) of this charter, the number of new members must be such as the whole number of the new MAG members be between 14 and 21 with the most diversity as described in Article (6) of this Charter, and with no more than 3 members per country.

-· Under the guidance of the NAIGF Chair, the NAIGF Secretariat opens the call for candidates within the 3 months following the conclusion of the even years NAIGF to replace the leaving members who completed the second years of their term.
+· Under the guidance of the NAIGF Chair, the NAIGF Secretariat opens a call for MAG member candidates within 3 months prior to the termination of the sitting MAG term.

 · The call for candidates remains open for 30 days